ts-framework/framework/README.md

 # ts-framework

 An architectural framework for building modular applications.
 Great for event-driven use cases such as web apps, chat bots, and real-time services.
-Helps to simplify and organize code, and to reduce repetitive and difficult tasks.
+Helps to simplify and organize code, and to reduce repetitive or difficult tasks.
 Easy to build upon, and can even be used to build entirely new frameworks. ✌️

 ## milestones